sidharthachatterjee/vscode-tailwindcss/README.md

 ## Thanks

 - Special thanks to [Adam Wathan](https://github.com/adamwathan) for Tailwind CSS ❤️
 - Thanks to [zignd](https://github.com/zignd) for [HTML-CSS-Class-Completion](https://github.com/zignd/HTML-CSS-Class-Completion).
-Several regexes were borrowed from there
+Regexes and and some logic was borrowed from there

 ## Contributions